biotorrents/documentation/docs/index.md

 ## Cookie auth

-Please send a POST request to `https://biotorrents.de/login.php` with `username` and `password`, or acquire a cookie from a browser session using developer tools.
+Please send a POST request to `https://biotorrents.de/login.php` with `username` and `password`, or acquire a cookie from a browser session using the developer tools.
 Then store the cookie and use it to access the rest of the API.